Managers First 100 Days Coaching

 Why transitions are a critical time for managers.

 In fact, most agree that moving into a new role is the biggest challenge a manager will face.
 While transitions offer a chance to start fresh and make needed changes in an organisation, they also place managers in a position of acute vulnerability.

 Missteps made during the critical first three months in a new role can jeopardise or even derail your success.
 This coaching programme offers proven strategies for conquering the challenges of transitions--no matter where you are in your career.

-George Sawiris founder of the 3CM Leadrship Institute, a respected expert on leadership and adviser to senior leaders in all types of organisations, also addresses today's increasingly demanding professional landscape, where managers face not only more frequent transitions but also steeper expectations once they step into their new jobs.
-By walking you through every aspect of the transition scenario, Sawiris identifies the most common pitfalls new leaders encounter and provides the tools and strategies you need to avoid them.
+3CM is a respected expert in leadership and advisor to senior leaders in all types of organisations and addresses today's increasingly demanding professional landscape, where managers face not only more frequent transitions but also steeper expectations once they step into their new jobs.
+By walking you through every aspect of the transition scenario, 3CM identifies the most common pitfalls new leaders encounter and provides the tools and strategies you need to avoid them.
 You'll learn how to secure critical early wins, an important first step in establishing yourself in your new role.

 Each coaching session also includes checklists, business insights, practical tools, online multi level and self-assessments to help you assimilate and apply them to your own situation.
 Whether you're starting a new job, being promoted from within, embarking on an overseas assignment, or being tapped as CEO, how you manage your transition will determine whether you succeed or fail.

 This results in many new managers feeling out of their depth and may be reduced to resorting to exerting their authority as the only way to make their team achieve objectives.

 It does not have to be this way.

 The 3CM Approach, its a process not an event on the three cultures of purpose